 Factors That Make an Irrevocable Asset Protection Trust a Good Choice

-- The size of your estate – the more money you have, the more helpful an irrevocable trust can be
+- The size of your estate – your assets should probably exceed $150,000 in creating an irrevocable trust

 - Trusted and responsible family member(s) to serve as trustee